-Reviparin Uses, Dosage, Side Effects, Food Interaction and all others data.
+Reviparin Uses, Dosage, Side Effects and more

 Reviparin is a low molecular weight heparin which seems to have a better safety profile than unfractionated heparin.
 It is prepared from porcine intestinal mucosa by nitrous acid depolymerization.
 Reviparin has a molecular weight of 3.9 kDa.
 It was developed by Abbott laboratories and in 2009, reviparin presented an orphan drug designation by the FDA.